-Calibration of a speed log involves finding the mounting angle of the sensor (heading offset) and the speed error, at various speeds.
+Calibration of a speed log involves finding the mounting angle of the sensor (heading offset) and the speed error at various speeds.
 If the vessel has a laminar water flow near the sensor, a single calibration point will be sufficient.
 If the flow changes with speed, (due to the friction of the hull, or nearby constructions) then extra calibration points will be required.
 The sensor is mounted on a pole that can be turned to adjust the angle.
 This may result in a small angular error.
-This can be calibrated away in the 2 axis version.
+This can be calibrated away in the 2 axis version, but not in a single axis version.
 This should be done before the main calibration procedure is performed.